Q: Is group training right for my dog?

-Q: What are the benefits of puppy breaks?
+Q: What are the benefits of puppy training?

-For puppies under 3 months, we recommend a puppy break once every three hours.
-For puppies over 3 months, we recommend a puppy break once every four hours.
-This usually means 2 puppy breaks spaced appropriately throughout the day.
+For puppies under 3 months, we recommend a potty break once every three hours.
+For puppies over 3 months, we recommend a potty break once every four hours.
+This usually means 2 potty breaks spaced appropriately throughout the workday.

 Q: How is training scheduled?